 Applicants are encouraged to submit credentials utilizing an electronic application.

-Applications to Whitman College are available on paper and on our website: www.whitman.edu/content/admission.
+Applications to Whitman College are available at www.whitman.edu/admission.

 Students applying for first-year standing must submit to the Office of Admission, 345 Boyer Avenue, Whitman College, Walla Walla, WA 99362, the following credentials: